J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab1/README.md

 ![scope face]
 (Images/scope_draw.PNG)

 #### Gate Check 1
+By BOC Lesson 7, you must have finished setting up the VGA counters to generate the proper rows and columns on the waveform.
+This can be shown with waveform screenshots from the VGA testbench showing the h count rolling over causing the v count to increment.
+Be sure to also show both max counts.

-![Row and Column Rollover] (Images/column_rollover.PNG) The picture above shows the rollover for the column counter, this cascades into the row counter.
+![Row and Column Rollover] (Images/column_rollover.PNG)

+The picture above shows the rollover for the column counter, this cascades into the row counter.
 ![roll rollover] (Images/roll_rollover.PNG)
 Above is the row counter that is the same entity as the column counter but with more generalized